3.8 Development of entrepreneurship competence

-The vocational-technical education is an important part of secondary education in the GC, which integrates in particular two schools: the Robert Schuman Institute (RSI) in the north and the Technical Institute of the Episcopal School (TI) in the south and the affiliated part-time education centres (TZU).
+The vocational-technical education is an important part of secondary education in the German-speaking Community, which integrates in particular two schools: the Robert Schuman Institute (Robert-Schuman-Institut, RSI) in the north and the Technical Institute of the Episcopal School (Bischöfliche Schule Technisches Institut, BSTI) in the south and the affiliated part-time education centres (Teilzeitunterricht, TZU).
 Many courses offered in vocational-technical education can be found at the same time in the “mittelständischen” teaching, so that there are several parallel deals that need to be examined on the currently progressing interchange and tested for their actual need or in terms of building on each other of vocational education system that must be realigned.

 Infrastructure, teaching materials and the expertise of teachers and companies have to be used together.
-With the major infrastructure projects of the government, the so-called PPP, the school learning sites of the dual medium education (ZAWM) and the vocational-technical instruction (RSI) will move together on a shared campus in Eupen.
-In St. Vith, the workshops of TI and ZAWM will also be shared and equipped together.
-These new conditions promote the material and personal cooperation of both training systems.
+With the major infrastructure projects of the government, the so-called PPP, the school learning sites of the Center for Training and Further Education of Medium-Sized Businesses (Zentrum für Aus- und Weiterbildung des Mittelstandes, ZAWM) and the vocational-technical instruction (RSI) have moved together on a shared campus in Eupen.
+In St. Vith, the workshops of BSTI and ZAWM are also shared and equipped together.
+These conditions promote the material and personal cooperation of both training systems.
 This should be followed by a review of the structure and organization of the various authorities to use existing resources together and efficiently and to create new synergies.
 This includes to determine who will be responsible for the new concepts or the concepts to be revised.

 Transversal Key Competences, Entrepreneurship Education, e-Literacy, Media Literacy, Innovative Learning Environments